Series 3300 SAS Air Terminal | Hommage À Arne Jacobsen, 1956

 Couldn't load pickup availability

-The Copenhagen Armchair was originally designed by Arne Jacobsen for the SAS Air Terminal connected to the Royal Hotel in Copenhagen.
-Jacobsen utilized his architectural approach to the sofa's form, featuring a sleek, modular design that contrasts sharply with his more organic furniture works like the Egg and Swan chairs.
+The Copenhagen Armchair was originally designed by Arne Jacobsen in 1956 for the SAS Air Terminal connected to the Royal Hotel in Copenhagen.
+Jacobsen developed the Series 3300 collection as part of his complete architectural vision for the hotel project.

 Shown in Piombo Aniline Leather on Polished Chrome Base.